 Aesthetically I would obviously aim for a minimalist or clean look, using iconic and versatile items (see @martinocampari for a luxe/”statement” version of this aesthetic above).
 Consistently focusing on styling really is very important in a capsule wardrobe, because you can’t necessarily lean on constant variety.
 For example, in terms of shoes, boots and classic sneakers like Vans are the foundation.

 My first step was to consider some scenarios.
 What first came to mind, being British, was wind and rain.
 We do face it 199 days of the year, after-all.
 We basically permanently live in a state of Autumn/Fall.

-Thinking of weather of course, there are very warm days (few and far between that they are, and arguably the hardest conditions to accommodate here).
-Smart-casual situations like dinners and lunches with my wife/girlfriend, and generally doing day-to-day activities generate other ideas.
+Thinking of weather, of course, there are very warm days (few and far between that they are, and arguably the hardest conditions to accommodate here).
+Smart-casual situations like dinners and lunches with my wife/girlfriend, and generally doing day-to-day activities generated other ideas.

 I then proceeded to add items that would fit to my Pinterest.
 [CLICK TO BROWSE]

 I tried to think of very good quality brands that would not blow the budget.
 Some items, such as basic t-shirts and sweatshirts would have to be on the “budget” or cheaper-end.
 The bulk of the budget would go towards a versatile coat and footwear to fit any smart-casual or casual scenario.